nf-core/eager/docs/output.md

 The main taxonomic profiling file from MetaPhlAn is the `*_profile.txt` file.
 This provides the abundance estimates from MetaPhlAn however does not include raw counts by default.
 The profiling-file is further processed by the taxpasta module to provide a standardised tabular output for the Metaphlan abundance estimates.

-Intermediate Bowtie2 output `.bowtie2out.txt`, which presents a condensed representation of the mapping results of your sequencing reads to MetaPhlAn's marker gene sequences.
+Raw counts can be inferred from the Bowtie2 output `.bowtie2out.txt`, which presents a condensed representation of the mapping results of the sequencing reads to MetaPhlAn's marker gene sequences.
 The alignments are listed in tab-separated columns, including Read ID and Marker Gene ID, with each alignment represented on a separate line.
+No hits to the marker genes results in an empty file.

 #### Kraken2